Partner Visa or Spouse Visa in Israel – Overview

 Who is Eligible for a Partner visa in Israel?

-Most couples consisting of an Israeli and a non-Israeli can apply for a partner visa, which will allow that non-Israeli partner to live in Israel with their Israeli partner.
+Most couples consisting of an Israeli and a non-Israeli can apply for a partner visa, which will allow the non-Israeli partner to live in Israel with their Israeli partner.
 This includes married couples and unmarried couples.
 Same-sex couples are also welcome, and they too can apply as both married or unmarried couples.

 The partner visa is available for foreign citizens of any country in the world, with a few exceptions.
 Citizens of Iran, Iraq, Syria, and Lebanon are not eligible to get a status in Israel as partners of Israelis.
 In addition, heavy restrictions are applied to residents of the Judea-Samaria region and Gaza.